 Real estate is my favorite asset class to build long term wealth.
-Not only can you borrow other people’s money at a low rate to control 100% of an asset, you get to rent out that asset to pay down other people’s money!
+Not only can you borrow other people's money at a low rate to control 100% of an asset, you get to rent out that asset to pay down other people's money!
+However, let's look at how to invest in real estate without owning property.
+This way, you can benefit 100% passively from capital and rental appreciation.
+No maintenance or tenant hassles sounds great.

 If you happen to own in superstar cities such as New York City, Los Angeles, San Diego, Seattle, Portland, Denver, Colorado Springs, or San Francisco, you've seen tremendous growth over the decades.